CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

     ![Barcode definitions](./media/wms-decoder-testing.webp)

-    - **Decoder Code** – The unique ID of the decoder.
+    - **Decoder Code**: The unique ID of the decoder.
-    - **Decoder Name** – The name of the decoder.
+    - **Decoder Name**: The name of the decoder.
-    - **Enabled** – Enable or disable the decoder.
+    - **Enabled**: Enable or disable the decoder.
-    - **Barcode** – A field to enter the barcode.
+    - **Barcode**: A field to enter the barcode.
-    - **GS** – Click to insert a GS1 separator at the specified location in the Barcode field.
+    - **GS**: Click to insert a GS1 separator at the specified location in the Barcode field.
 The separator must be defined in the CompuTec WMS options (Scanner tab).
-    - **Test** – Test the decoder's functionality with a specific barcode.
+    - **Test**: Test the decoder's functionality with a specific barcode.
 Clicking will display the output variable values sent to CompuTec WMS.
-    - **Back** – Return to the previous window.
+    - **Back**: Return to the previous window.

 **Assigning rule to spot/screen in CompuTec WMS**